- Code COMP3900

 Requisite and Incompatibility

-A list of other reference books will be given at the start of the course.
+A list of other reference books and readings will be provided at the start of the course.

 Tuition fees are for the academic year indicated at the top of the page.